root-project/web/manual/graphs/index.md

 ### Creating a graph

-  - Use a one of the [TGraph constructor](https://root.cern/doc/master/classTGraph.html) to create a graph object.
+  - Use one of the [TGraph constructor](https://root.cern/doc/master/classTGraph.html) to create a graph object.

 {% include ref class="TGraph" %}, and its derived classes, offers a wide variety of constructors.